ai-compare/Translation-API/README.md

 We provides on our website some [use cases examples for NLP APIs](https://www.ai-compare.com/use_cases_nlp/)

 ## Contact
-If you have any question or request, you can contact us at contact@datagenius.fr
+If you have any question or request, you can contact us at contact@ai-compare.com

 ## Terms of use
 You can access to our terms [here](https://www.ai-compare.com/terms/) on our website.